ajhenley/gitbook/htmlcssand_javascript.md

 ####Before we start

-To create and test HTML pages, you will need an editor and a web browser.
-HTML can be edited in any plain text editor.
-Ideally, use one that highlights HTML markup with colors to make it easier to read.
-Common plain text editors include Notepad (or Notepad++) for Microsoft&reg; Windows, TextEdit for Mac, and Kate, Gedit, Vim, and Emacs for Linux.
+To create and test HTML pages, you only need a text editor and a web browser.
+Notepad++ or GEdit or Kate will work for our purposes because they highlight HTML markup with colors to make it easier to read.

-Many others editors exist with a wide range of features.
-While some offer WYSIWYG (''what you see is what you get'') functionality, that means hiding the markup itself and having to auto-generate it.
-WYSIWYG options are never as clean or transparent or as useful for learning compared with real code-based text editors.

 To preview your documents, you'll need a web browser.
-To assure most viewers will see good results, ideally you will test your documents in several browsers.
-Each browser has slightly different rendering and particular quirks.
+To assure most viewers will see good results, ideally you should test your documents in different browsers.
+Each browser has slightly different rendering and other quirks.
+The most common browsers include Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, Safari, and Opera.

-The most common browsers include Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, Safari, and Opera.
-To assure that your documents are readable in a text-only environment, you can test with Lynx.<!--Do not provide web link for Lynx only, so comment out:with a Windows version of Lynx is available at http://csant.info/lynx.htm.-->

 ####A simple document
 Let's start with a simple document.
-Write this code in your editor (or copy-and-paste it), and save it as "index.html" or "index.htm".
+Write this code in your editor (or copy-and-paste it), and save it as "index.html".
 The file must be saved with the exact extension, or it will not be rendered correctly.

 <!--
  Please keep this example to the bare minimum needed to validate as HTML5.